-HSV116 PrePracticum Preparation w/ Field Experience 3 Credits
+HSV-116 Pre-Practicum Preparation w/ Field Experience 3 Credits

 This course is designed to provide an orientation to practicum experiences in the human services program.
 Students will review the process for setting up a placement, understanding professional requirements for an interview, and complete a series of critical thinking and reflective assignments.
 A placement experience in a human service agency is required by the course following a C.O.R.I. background check.
 A grade of "B" or better is required in this course to allow for enrollment in further practicum coursework in the program.
-Prerequisites: for Associate degree students: Grade of C or better in College Writing II (ENG 112) and a minimum of 27 credits completed toward the A.S. in Human Services including, at a minimum, a grade of C or better in HSV101, HSV112, PSY215 and PSY224.
-For Certificate students: Grade of C or better in College Writing I (ENG 111) and a minimum of 15 credits completed toward the Certificate Option including, at a minimum, PSY 115 and HSV 112.
+Prerequisites: for Associate degree students: Grade of C or better in College Writing II (ENG112) and a minimum of 27 credits completed toward the A.S. in Human Services including, at a minimum, a grade of C or better in HSV101, HSV112, PSY215 and PSY224.
+For Certificate students: Grade of C or better in College Writing I (ENG111) and a minimum of 15 credits completed toward the Certificate Option including, at a minimum, PSY215 and HSV112.

-HSV117 Current Issues in Human Services
+HSV-117 Current Issues in Human Services 3 Credits

 This course is the study of current issues in the human services delivery system with emphasis on human, legal, and civil rights, service delivery, and resource availability.
 Economic, political, and social changes in society that affect the delivery of human services with particular attention to the needs of housing, employment, health, nutrition, and well being of participants in the system will be examined.
-Prerequisites: Intro to the HS Profession w/Field Practice (HSV101), Principles of Psychology (PSY101), Counseling (PSY115), and Adolescent & Adult Development (PSY124).
+Prerequisites: Intro to the HS Profession w/Field Practice (HSV101), Principles of Psychology (PSY101), Counseling (PSY215), and Adolescent & Adult Development (PSY224).

-HSV118 Case Management in Human Services
+HSV-118 Case Management in Human Services 3 Credits

-This is an introductory course on case management that uses the framework of the strengthsbased model in working with different populations.
+This is an introductory course on case management that uses the framework of the strengths-based model in working with different populations.
 Through an integration of classroom lecture and discussion with experiential learning activities, key issues will be explored and examined in-depth.
-Prerequisite: Students enrolled in the HSV Certificate Specialty Option should take the Specialty Option introductory courses prior to enrolling in the Case Management class.
-Those students completing the degree plan without the Certificate Specialty Option must take Counseling (PSY115).
+Prerequisite: Counseling (PSY215).

-HSV119 Current Issues for the Community Health Worker
+HSV-119 Current Issues for the Community Health 3 Credits

-This course is designed to prepare community health workers to effectively support and assist their communities to achieve optimal levels of health and well being.
-Prerequisites: Health Employment Issues (AHE104) and Counseling (PSY115).
+This course is designed to prepare community Worker health workers to effectively support and assist their communities to achieve optimal levels of health and well being.
+Prerequisites: Health Employment Issues (AHE104) and Counseling (PSY215).

-HSV120 Practicum in Human Services I
+HSV-120 Practicum in Human Services I

-Practicum experiences in a human services setting to be completed the final semesters of study using a strengths-based curriculum for direct service workers.
-Course runs during fall and spring semesters and must be started in the fall semester.
+Practicum experiences in a human services setting to be completed the final semesters of study, including the 90-hour training in the national Family Development Credentialing program.
+Course runs during fall, spring, and early summer semester and must be started in the fall semester.
 The department assigns placement settings.
 Students must make application for placement and enrollment spring semester prior to fall registration.
 Acceptance into the human services program does not assure permission to enroll in the course or a placement assignment.
 A Criminal Offense Records Investigation (CORI) is required of all practicum students.
-For complete course requirements and application procedures, contact the department chair of Early Childhood, Education & Human Services, Course is graded on a pass/fail scale, HSV120 and 121 are to be taken in sequence beginning in the fall and concluding in the spring semester.
-Prerequisite: A grade of C or better in Pre-Practicum Preparation w/ Field Experience (HSV116) and permission of the department chair.
+For complete course requirements and application procedures, contact the department chair of Early Childhood, Education & Human Services.
+Course is graded on a pass/fail scale.
+HSV120 and 121 are to be taken in sequence beginning in the fall semester and concluding in the spring semester.
+Prerequisite: Permission of department chairperson.

-HSV121 Practicum in Human Services II
+HSV-121 Practicum in Human Services II